 - A personal interview with the members of the Physician Assistant Graduate Admissions Committee.
 Personal interviews are by invitation and the class is selected only from among those interviewed.

 The CASPA application must be completed by January 15.
-The UDM supplemental application must be completed by February 15.
+The UDM supplemental application must be completed by January 15 and beginning the application cycle for fall of 2016 must be completed through CASPA.

 Both must be complete and on time to be considered for regular admission to the program.